lxm11r/ServerlessMicroservices/Challenges/00-Getting-started.md

 Customers can click on their preferred amount and location of seats and book them with the "book" Button.
 The front-end will show an order confirmation and the booked seats will no longer be available for booking:
 ![Booking Receipt](../Images/booking-receipt.png)

 * Backend Web API which contains the business logic of bookings management service and data storage.
-It stores the seats in a database and carries out the booking process by assigning the status to the chosen seats.
+It stores the seats and carries out the booking process by assigning the status to the chosen seats.

-* Event-driven backend processor which is responsible for sending the bills to customers based on the messages that are coming from the Service Bus.
-It is subscribed to the Backend Web API and will send out the booking confirmation to be shown in the front-end when a booking has taken place.

 #### Components